Explore the benefits of buy-and-hold investing, including compounding returns, cost efficiency, and strategies for long-term wealth accumulation.

 Buy-and-hold investing is a simple, long-term strategy that focuses on purchasing quality assets and holding them through market ups and downs.
 Why does it work?
 Here’s the key:

-- Compounding Power: Reinvesting dividends can drive 30–40% of total returns.
+- Compounding Power: Reinvesting dividends can drive a large share of long-run equity returns.
+See compound interest in action.

 - Cost Efficiency: Fewer trades mean lower fees and taxes.